midonet/bees/README.md

 `timfallmk/zookeeper:hacky` This is the docker image and the repository to pull it from.
 The `hacky` tag here pulls a version with has the hacky `myid` workarounds mentioned above.

-The container should now go through some initial setup and will running everything necessary.
+The container should now go through some initial setup and will run everything necessary.
 Since we *aren't* using `fleet` to launch units here, we might need to initially set some keys in `etcd` for the first run configuration.

 To do this, we can use `etcdctl` to set a key in the following place, with a `JSON` payload.